tonethar/IGME-235-Shared/notes/core-skills/ftp-upload-walkthrough.md

-# FTP File Upload Walkthough
+# Core Skills: FTP File Upload Walkthough

 *Note: If you are in a section of IGME-235 or IGME-330, you can substitute all references to the number `230` below with the appropriate number for your course :-)*